1–2 spots available for Q2 · Claim yours

 How?

-- Pre-planned architecture.
-We spent 2 full days (not 2 weeks) designing the database schema and API routes.
+3. Pre-planned architecture.
+I spent 2 full days (not 2 weeks) designing the database schema and API routes.
 Zero rework.

-- No perfectionism.
-Code reviews were 15 minutes, not hours.
-Deployment was continuous; we shipped incomplete features behind feature flags.
+4. No perfectionism.
+Code reviews were fast.
+Deployment was continuous; incomplete features shipped behind feature flags.

-- Clear product decisions made upfront.
-Do we support Stripe Connect (complex) or just Stripe Payments (simple)?
-We chose simple.
+5. Clear product decisions upfront.
+Stripe Connect (complex) or Stripe Payments (simple)?
+Simple.
 That one decision saved a week.

-Result: A functional MVP with core features, ready for founder testing and investor demos, delivered in 21 calendar days.
+Result: A functional investor-ready MVP with core features, delivered in 3 weeks instead of 10.

-- A senior team (not juniors learning on the job).
+1. A senior engineer (not juniors learning on the job).

 Trade any one of those, and your timeline stretches significantly.